 If your total order value doesn't exceed the aforementioned threshold, the duty and tax de minimis into Malaysia is 500 MYR.
 At checkout, the total amount of the cart is compared to the de minimis value of 500 MYR, which includes the cost of the product, insurance, and freight (CIF).

-If you need assistance in determining whether this scheme applies to you, please reach out to our support team.
+Contact Support: If you need assistance in determining whether this scheme applies to you, please reach out to our support team.

-There are two simple steps to ensure compliance with Malaysian government regulations:
+If you exceed 500,000 MYR in LVG orders into Malaysia annually, there are two simple steps to ensure compliance with Malaysian government regulations:

 Register for a tax ID with the Malaysian Customs Department.
 The self-sign portal enables you to register and begin the process of requesting a tax ID and any future filings.